The Dove Ad Is What Happens When 'Diversity' Is Just A Buzzword

-The online ad featuring black women gleefully transforming into a white women (ostensibly through the power of Dove soap), is not the first racially tone-deaf ad to draw the ire of the public, and it certainly will not be the last.
+Dove’s online ad featuring black women gleefully transforming into a white woman is not the first racially tone-deaf ad to draw the ire of the public, and it certainly will not be the last.

 There’s a clear cycle, where a racially insensitive ad is released, then sparks a flurry of outrage and criticism and accusations of racism online.
 As the controversy builds to a crescendo, the company pulls the ad, and issues an apology that does not speak to ways in which it plans to prevent this from happening again.
 In this cycle, the apology and the promise to do better next time are simply a prelude to another bad attempt at appeasing the critics.